 At the age of 10, Carla had an image of a big house with many young people coming and going.
-That image is now a reality as she is the co-founder and CEO of Homestead for Youth.
-Carla is a Registered Psychologist with over 12 years experience working with children, young people and families.
-Carla is known for her humor, her ability to help you feel ‘normal’ and empowered to see change.
-Carla is sought after for her work with families in distress, trauma and anxiety.
+That image is now a reality as she is one of the co-founders of Homestead for Youth.
+Carla has over 12 years of experience working with children, young people, and families.
+Carla is known for her humor, her ability to help you feel ‘normal’, and empowered to see change.

 Marty is the co-founder and director of Homestead For Youth.
 He provides valuable management of the Stronger Youth and Mentoring Program.
 Marty has 9 years of experience as a foster carer plus 13 years of experience working with teenagers as a mentor and an Outdoor Ed Instructor.
 Marty is sought after in his work journeying with young men through the Mental Health Car Restoration program that he developed along with his wife Carla.
 He brings consistency, humor and an engaging hands-on approach to his Mentoring sessions.